learogue/csRNAseq_project/Tutorial/README.md

 ![Window 8](Images_tutorial/11.png)

   > [!NOTE]
-  > You can read `.h5ad` file with Seurat if you use also this packages in R.
+  > You can read `.h5ad` file with Seurat if you use also this package in R.

 ## 10X format : Create objects
 If you have check **10X format**, you have to put the 3 files in a folder named for exemple `4_Nowo_10X` which contain `barcodes.tsv`, `genes.tsv` and `matrix.mtx`.